· By Merle von KOMBUCHERY

 - Avoid too much salt and spices like turmeric and ginger

 Regular exercise in the form of light physical activities also strengthens the immune system .
 It is important to pay attention to the type and duration of the sport.
 Too much exercise can even put a strain on the immune system.
 Adrenaline is released when you exercise.
 This leads to active defense cells that multiply faster.
 White blood cells and lymphocytes are then present in the blood in excess.
 If the adrenaline drops again after sport, the activated defense cells also drop.
 But that's not bad at all, because the short-term activation alone helps the cells to act faster in a real emergency and to react to bacteria and viruses.

 We recommend endurance sports such as light jogging, swimming or cycling.
 But a relaxed yoga or Pilates unit also activates the immune cells.

-For example, vitamin C is found in high levels in various types of vegetables:
+Vitamin C is found in high levels in various types of vegetables, for example: